1912–13 United States Senate elections: Delaware

 Incumbent Republican Harry A. Richardson retired after one term in office.

 Democrat Willard Saulsbury Jr. had been a member of the Democratic National Committee since 1908 and had run for U.S. senator in 1899, 1901, 1903, 1905, 1907, and 1911, but Republicans controlled the state legislature and he was unsuccessful.
-In 1913, however, Democrats were in control of the legislature, Saulsbury was the preference of most Democrats, and he obtained the required majority January 29, 1913 after several days of balloting.
+In 1913, however, Democrats were in control of the legislature, Saulsbury was the preference of most Democrats, and he obtained the required majority January 29, 1913, after several days of balloting.
+This election was the first time since 1883 that a Democrat won a full term for this Senate seat in Delaware.

 Georgia

 The Georgia General Assembly failed to elect a senator, as Democratic incumbent Augustus O. Bacon's term ended.
 The Governor of Georgia therefore appointed Bacon to begin the term, pending a late election.

-On June 15, 1913 Bacon was elected by the general populace without opposition, becoming the first senator elected under the Seventeenth Amendment to the United States Constitution.
+On June 15, 1913, Bacon was elected by the general populace without opposition, becoming the first senator elected under the Seventeenth Amendment to the United States Constitution.

 Bacon died in early 1914, however, leading to another interim appointment and eventual special election.